 In autoimmune disorders, the body begins to attack itself as the immune system mistakenly identifies healthy cells as dangerous or harmful bacteria or viruses.
 In response, your body makes autoantibodies that destroy healthy cells.
 The attack causes damage to tissues and often inflammation at the affected site.

 Fibromyalgia doesn’t qualify as an autoimmune disorder because it doesn’t cause inflammation.
 There also isn’t any sufficient evidence indicating fibromyalgia causes damage to bodily tissues.

 Fibromyalgia is difficult to diagnose because its symptoms are similar or associated with other conditions, including some autoimmune disorders.
 In many cases, fibromyalgia can occur simultaneously with autoimmune disorders.

 Some autoimmune disorders and fibromyalgia have similar symptoms and characteristics.
 It’s not uncommon to have fibromyalgia pain and an autoimmune disease at the same time.
 This can make it confusing when considering if fibromyalgia is an autoimmune disease.

-A 2013 study linked pain caused by fibromyalgia to small nerve fiber neuropathy.
-However, this association isn’t yet widely accepted.
-There is, however, strong data linking small nerve fiber neuropathy and Sjogren’s syndrome.
+There is, however, strong data linking small nerve fiber neuropathy and Sjögren’s disease.
 This condition causes painful damage to your nerves.
 But more research is needed to accurately link both fibromyalgia and small nerve fiber neuropathy.

 Though research suggests some relationship with autoimmunity, there’s not enough evidence to classify fibromyalgia as an autoimmune disorder.